vikrampawar/vikrampawar.github.io/_posts/2020-06-15-What-Is-A-CIDR_Asublime-vscode-eclipse-select-tab.markdown

 This number is telling us that while using the address `192.168.100.14`, don't use the first 24 bits or the first 3 octets.
 That is, `192.168.100` are off limits.
 That leaves us with only the last octet, so only 256 possible values :( !
 Imagine if this number was `31`, that leaves only `1` bit or two possibilities.

-The 3 octets that we do not use, along with a a `0` for the fourth octet `192.168.100.0` represents something called a `routing prefix`.
+The 3 octets that we do not use, along with a `0` for the fourth octet `192.168.100.0` represents something called a `routing prefix`.
 If you represent this routing prefix in the form `255.255.255.0`, it's called the `subnet mask` and logically represents the same thing.